ebeneditos/telegram.bot/docs/index.md

 The `Updater` class continuously fetches new updates from Telegram and passes them on to the `Dispatcher` class.
 If you create an `Updater` object, it will create a `Dispatcher`.
 You can then register handlers of different types in the `Dispatcher`, which will sort the updates fetched by the `Updater` according to the handlers you registered, and deliver them to a callback function that you defined.
 Every handler is an instance of any subclass of the `Handler` class.

-To begin, you'll need an Access Token.
-If you already read and followed [Introduction to the API](https://github.com/python-telegram-bot/python-telegram-bot/wiki/Introduction-to-the-API), you can use the one you generated then.
-If not: To generate an Access Token, you have to talk to [@BotFather](https://telegram.me/botfather) and follow a few simple steps (described [here](https://core.telegram.org/bots#6-botfather)).
-You should really read the introduction first, though.
+To begin, you'll need to create a Telegram Bot in order to get an Access Token.
+You can do so by talking to [@BotFather](https://telegram.me/botfather) and follow a few simple steps (described [here](https://core.telegram.org/bots#6-botfather)).

 ## Building a Bot in 3 steps